-The seaside town of Sidney BC, located just five minutes down the road from the Schwartz Bay Terminal on Vancouver Island, offers a surprising number of things to do.
+The seaside town of Sidney BC, located just five minutes down the road from the Swartz Bay Ferry Terminal on Vancouver Island, offers a surprising number of things to do.
 Judging by the stream of ferry traffic on the highway, most people give Sidney a pass and head straight for Victoria.
 But the town is worth a stop, especially in the summer.

-My mother lived in Sidney BC for many years so I was a frequent visitor.
-Over the 10 year period I lived in Vancouver, I loved to drive over and spend the day with her checking out all the local nurseries in spring.
-On many occasions I brought my bike and did some terrific biking on the Lochside Trail and the back roads on the Saanich Peninsula.
-And wine tasting – though not of the calibre of the Okanagan, was and still is a fun thing to do.
+My mother lived in Sidney, BC for many years so I was a frequent visitor.
+Over the 10-year period I lived in Vancouver, I loved to drive over and spend the day with her checking out all the local nurseries in spring.
+On many occasions I brought my bike and did some terrific biking on the Lochside Trail and the back roads of the Saanich Peninsula.
+And wine tasting – though not of the calibre of the Okanagan, was and still is one of the best things to do in Sidney.

-Updated April 2020.
 This post includes some affiliate links.
-If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
-Thank you for your support.
+If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
+Thank you very much for your support.

-Walk the pretty main street in Sidney
+Walk the pretty main street in Sidney, BC

 Did you know that there are more bookstores per capita in Sidney than anywhere else in Canada?
 There are galleries to browse, chocolate stores to try as well as loads of locally owned retail shops to check out including the fantastic Muffet and Louisa, a great kitchen and bath kind of store.